 A great way to get to see Brisbane is to jump on one of the CityCat ferries.
 After your cruise, stroll through the Southbank area and relax in one of the many open-air cafés and restaurants that abound.
 A pedestrian and cycle bridge links Southbank to the botanical gardens, which are home to hundreds of water birds such as herons and plovers.

 Australia’s northern outpost, Darwin’s proximity to Asia and its immersion in aboriginal culture make for an interesting city with a distinctly optimistic vibe, owing to one of the most youthful populations in Australia.

 Many of Darwin’s main attractions lie outside the city in its tropical parks and reserves, but at night immerse yourself in the exuberant atmosphere of the bars and restaurants that dominate Darwin's nightlife hub on Mitchell Street.
-Dine out at Cullen Bay or stroll through Bicentennial Park, home to pleasant walks, panoramic lookouts and many World War Two memorials.
+Dine out at Cullen Bay or stroll through Bicentennial Park, home to pleasant walks, panoramic lookouts and many World War II memorials.

 On weekends the city is scattered with open-air markets at Parap, Nightcliff and Mindil Beach.
 Here you’ll find an array of stalls serving cuisines from all over Asia and locally made arts and crafts.